pivotal/docs-tap/services-toolkit/reference/api/resourceclaim-and-resourceclaimpolicy.hbs.md

 # ResourceClaim and ResourceClaimPolicy

-This topic provides API documentation for `ResourceClaim` and `ResourceClaimPolicy`.
+This topic provides Services Toolkit API documentation for `ResourceClaim` and `ResourceClaimPolicy`.

 ## <a id="resourceclaim"></a> ResourceClaim